gustl-arg/fermat-tokens/README.md

 By March 2015 a first token sale was closed: <br>
 700,000 Fermat tokens where sold for 200K USD to a visionary angel investor setting the price at 1 Fermat = 0.29 USD.
 <br>

-## Monthy Issuing
+## Monthy Bounties

-There are three development programs running that contribute on a monthly basis to the project and Fermat tokens are issued to compensate these contributions.
+There are three development programs running that contribute on a monthly basis to the project and Fermat tokens are used to compensate these contributions.

 ### Contribution Program Tokens

-Every month new tokens are issued according to the [CONTRIBUTION PROGRAM](https://github.com/bitDubai/contribution-program) to pay for contributions done to the project.
-Below you can see the details of tokens issued related to this program.
+Every month new tokens are spent according to the [CONTRIBUTION PROGRAM](https://github.com/bitDubai/contribution-program) to pay for contributions done to the project.
+Below you can see the details of tokens spent related to this program.

 | Year | Month | Tokens Issued | Dollar Value | USD / Fermat Rate | # Contributors |
 |:---:|:---:|:---:|:---:|:---:|:---:|